Skip to main content

 The project will seek to identify the strategies emphasising the resilience of some smaller companies to major external shocks, which in other cases may emphasise their vulnerability, in comparison with their larger counterparts.
 In doing so, the project will involve wider stakeholders as part of the research design and is therefore designed to take place in two phases:

-In the first phase (February - July 2020), the project will set up a unified conceptual framework by combining:
+In the first phase (February to July 2020), the project will set up a unified conceptual framework by combining:

 The analyses from this survey will be used to develop a practical toolkit for businesses and to draw policy recommendations to support MSMEs during and after external shocks like the current COVID-19 crisis.